MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/opentelemetry-add-modify.md

 * To become more familiar with Azure Monitor and OpenTelemetry, see the [Azure Monitor Example Application](https://github.com/Azure/azure-sdk-for-net/tree/main/sdk/monitor/Azure.Monitor.OpenTelemetry.AspNetCore/tests/Azure.Monitor.OpenTelemetry.AspNetCore.Demo).
 * To learn more about OpenTelemetry and its community, see the [OpenTelemetry .NET GitHub repository](https://github.com/open-telemetry/opentelemetry-dotnet).
 * To enable usage experiences, [enable web or browser user monitoring](javascript.md).
-* To review frequently asked questions, see [OpenTelemetry frequently asked questions (FAQ) for Azure Monitor Application Insights](.\opentelemetry-help-support-feedback.md).
-* To review troubleshooting steps, support options, or to provide OpenTelemetry feedback, see [OpenTelemetry troubleshooting, support, and feedback for Azure Monitor Application Insights](.\opentelemetry-help-support-feedback.md).
+* To review frequently asked questions, troubleshooting steps, support options, or to provide OpenTelemetry feedback, see [OpenTelemetry help, support, and feedback for Azure Monitor Application Insights](.\opentelemetry-help-support-feedback.md).

 #### [.NET](#tab/net)